 Throughout the whole period of my stay at the Academy of Fine Arts I have to say, honestly, that the teachings provided did not have any other result than to put my spirit in a state of deep discomfort.
 Just a little of what I have learned, it is now useful to my art.

-Since the time I signed up for classes, with enthusiasm and interesting I was listening to the verb "to deconstruct" used by Futurists: the pictorial horizon of that time in Italy seemed to me so flat and cumbersome.
+Since the time I signed up for classes, with enthusiasm and interest I was listening to the verb "to deconstruct" used by Futurists: the pictorial horizon of that time in Italy seemed to me so flat and cumbersome.
 Like others young artists of goodwill, I felt in need of a revolutionary and global change which was necessary for the Italian art world.
-Nevertheless, this idea ended up in a partecipation to the first exhibition "Giovani Futuristi / Young Futurists" at Sprovieri in Rome.
+Nevertheless, this idea ended up in a participation to the first exhibition "Giovani Futuristi / Young Futurists" at Sprovieri in Rome.

-Even less than the old, I was aware that the new aestethic ideas did not meet the needs of my spirit.Irealised that only the understanding of what has been created in painting at its own best vitality during the past centuries, it could have been the mentor to find my way.
+Even less than the old, I was aware that the new aestethic ideas did not meet the needs of my spirit.
+I realised that only the understanding of what has been created in painting at its own best vitality during the past centuries could have been the mentor to find my way.

-This is when I realized I had to relyon my instinct completely, just counting on myself and forgetting every preformed idea about painting while working.
+This is when I realized I had to rely on my instinct completely, just counting on myself and forgetting every preformed idea about painting while working.

 These little truths were obfuscated by estethical disorder and unecessary ignorance that required enormous efforts to be defeated.

-I know how far and how difficult to reach is the destination but I am certain that this is the right path.
+I know how far and how difficult to reach the destination is, but I am certain that this is the right path.
 I do not regret anything because I do not have anything to hide.
 My integrity always led my work and all my attempts, even the most hesitated ones, made my personality show.

 I have always lived in Italy.

 I have rarely taken part in exhibitions.
-I remember 1914's "Secessione" in Rome, various shows in the most important artistic German centers organised by Mario Broglio, the Primaverile fiorentina, "Prima Mostra del '900 italiano" in Milan, recentley held "Selvaggio" and "Internazionale dell'incisione moderna", both 1929's shows in Florence.
+I remember 1914 "Secessione" in Rome, various shows in the most important artistic German centers organised by Mario Broglio, the Primaverile fiorentina, "Prima Mostra del '900 italiano" in Milan, recentley held "Selvaggio" and "Internazionale dell'incisione moderna", both 1929 shows in Florence.

 I worked for many art magazines, mostly for "Valori Plastici" and "Selvaggio".
 Lots of articles and critical studies about my production were written by Riccardo Bacchelli, Carlo Carrà, Achille Lega, Giuseppe Raimondi and others.